 Please note: changing the matter or activity category on the time entry after adding a custom rate will override that custom rate, unless the rate is a flat rate.

 Consider the following example that illustrates the effect of Matter and default rates on time entries.

 In the following time entry, the user has a Default Rate of $325/hr and Matter or client-based rate has not been specified.

 If the user adds a Matter to the time entry (which, in this case, has a Matter Based Rate of $350/hr) the Rate field automatically updates to reflect that Matter rate.

-At any time the user can override a user, Matter, client, or activity rate by typing an amount directly into the "Rate" field.
+At any time the user can override a user, Matter, client, or activity rate with a custom rate by typing an amount directly into the "Rate" field.